kaimrdth/Barbershop-Transactions-Automation/README.md

 # Business Transaction Processing System

-## What This System Does (For Everyone)

-Imagine you run a service-based business where employees provide services to customers and also sell products.
-Every day, you receive transaction data from your payment processor - but it's messy, incomplete, and doesn't tell you the business insights you need.

-**This system automatically transforms that raw transaction data into actionable business intelligence.**

 Here's what happens in simple terms:

 1. **Raw transaction data comes in** - timestamps, payment IDs, amounts, customer names, but the details are all jumbled together in confusing formats